relizaio/rearm-cli/README.md

 Flags stand for:

 - **getversion** - command that denotes we are obtaining the next available release version for the branch.
 Note that if the call succeeds, the version assignment will be recorded and will not be given again by ReARM, even if it is not consumed.
-It will create the release in pending status.
+It will create the release with 'PENDING' lifecycle.
 - **-i** - flag for component api id (required).
 - **-k** - flag for component api key (required).
 - **-b** - flag to denote branch (required).
 If the branch is not recorded yet, ReARM will attempt to create it.